 As silly as it sounds, caring for your appearance will make you a more responsible man.
 You wind up keeping track of details like which shoes need to be shined and which shirts need to be ironed, and (unless you live with someone who loves you very much) you usually have to do those things yourself.
 It reinforces mental habits of attention to detail and planning ahead that translate usefully into any career or skill.

-5. A good dressers notices detail in others
+5. A good dresser notices detail in others

 Once you start paying attention to details of collar shape, pocket square selection, and all the other little details of dressing well, you start to notice them on other men.
 And those men are noticing them on you too — expect, once you start really putting some time and effort into your appearance, to start seeing approving nods from other well-dressed men.
 A really well put-together outfit is as good as a Masonic handshake for introducing you into a secret and elite society of men (and you don’t even have to wear one of those little fez hats).